Pexers/CS-fundamentals/Infrastructure Architecture/Virtualization.md

 # Copies new files or directories from source directory and adds them to the filesystem of the image at the path destination
 COPY src dest
-COPY ["src", ... "dest"]  # This form is required for paths containing whitespace
+COPY ["src", ... "dest"]  # Copy multiple sources into 'dest'

 # Sets an environment key to a value
 ENV key=value